iifl-logo

 Description of property Gross carrying value (Rs. in Lakhs) Title deeds held in the name of Whether title deed holder is a promoter, director or their relative or employee Period held - indicate range, where appropriate (years) Reason for not being held in the name of the Company

-Land, factory building and office premises at Mumbai, Thane, Ahmedabad and Bangalore 1,624.96 Forbes Gokak Limited No 8-60 Administrative procedures for the change of name from Forbes Gokak Limited, the 3rd erstwhile name of the Company have not been carried out.
+Land, factory building and office premises at Mumbai, Thane, Ahmedabad and Bangalore 1,624.96 Forbes Gokak Limited No 8-60 Administrative procedures for the change of name from Forbes Gokak Limited, the 3rd erstwhile name of the Company, have not been carried out.

 (d) According to the information & explanations given to us and the records examined by us, we report that the company has not made any revaluation of PPE (including Right of use assets) or intangible assets or both during the year.
 Accordingly, reporting on paragraphs 3 Clause (i) (d) of the Order is not applicable to the Company.

-(e) According to the information & explanations given to us, we report that there is no proceedings have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder.
+(e) According to the information & explanations given to us, we report that there are no proceedings have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder.
 Accordingly, reporting on paragraphs 3 Clause (i) (e) of the Order is not applicable to the Company.

 (ii) In our opinion and according to the information and explanations given to us;